panther-labs/panther/docs/gitbook/quick-start.md

 We recommend deploying Panther into its own dedicated AWS account.
 {% endhint %}

+The steps below use a preconfigured CloudFormation template to deploy Panther.
+To deploy from source, follow the instructions [here](development.md#deploying).

 ## Deployment

 First, navigate to the AWS CloudFormation console and create a new stack.